jerm-jerm/quartz/content/DND Mystrala/0 Scratch Notes/Scratch Notes.md

 - create a group to make a dissidents to bring the whole thing down?
 	- wouldn't make sense as a remediation tactic since they just kill or consume dissidents

-Charles: He is haunted by visions of a woman with sad eyes asking him, "Then what type of man are you Charles Brand?"

 ![[New Ledgermen 3.png]]